Hello, in this post we have discussed the payment of bonuses under the Bonus Act.

 - The employees of Life Insurance company

-- Employees who registered or listed under the dock workers Act 1948 and employed by the registered or listed employers.
+- Employees who are registered or listed under the dock workers Act 1948 and employed by the registered or listed employers.

 - Employees from Indian red cross society or education institutions, institutions not for profit.